youngguang/live/intl.en-US/User Guide (New console)/Configure push streaming and live streaming/Ingest URL and streaming URL (Not authenticated)/Ingest URL and streaming URL (Original).md

 The authentication function must be disabled in some special scenarios.
 This article introduces how to get unauthorized ingest URL and streaming URL\(original\).

+**Note:** **Terms in the console have been updated, and we will update the documentation as soon as possible.
+We are sorry for any inconvenience caused**.

 **Note:**

 -   This article introduces how to get the spliced URLs manually.
 You can also get the ingest URL and the streaming URL in the console.
 For more information, see [Configure edge ingestion](reseller.en-US/User Guide (New console)/Configure push streaming and live streaming/Configure edge ingestion.md#).
 -   If you want to create multiple live activities , you can also splice the ingest URL and the streaming URL in bulk.
 For more information , see [Create multiple live activities](reseller.en-US/User Guide (New console)/Configure push streaming and live streaming/Create multiple live activities.md#).
--   If you configure transcoding service for your live activities, for more information about the splicing rules of ingest URL and streaming URL, see [Ingest URL and streaming URL \(Transcoding\)](reseller.en-US/User Guide (New console)/Configure push streaming and live streaming/Ingest URL and streaming URL/Ingest URL and streaming URL (Original).md#).
+-   If you configure encoding service for your live activities, for more information about the generation rules of ingest URL and streaming URL, see [Ingest URL and streaming URL \(Encoding\)](reseller.en-US/User Guide (New console)/Configure push streaming and live streaming/Ingest URL and streaming URL/Ingest URL and streaming URL (Original).md#).
 -   In this article, the ingest URL and the streaming URL in the example are for your reference only.
-You can follow the splicing rules to get your own ingest URL and streaming URL by using your ingest domain name, streaming domain name, AppName, StreamName and the authentication string obtained by authentication.
+You can follow the generation rules to get your own ingest URL and streaming URL by using your ingest domain name, streaming domain name, AppName, StreamName and the authentication string obtained by authentication.

 ## Prerequisites {#section_rx2_vkx_wfb .section}

-Perform the following operations to get thevingest URL and streaming URL:
+Perform the following operations to get the ingest URL and streaming URL:

 -   Create a domain name

     You must first created an ingest domain name and a streaming domain name that have completed ICP filing.
-For more information, see Create a domain name.
+For more information, see [Create a domain name](reseller.en-US/User Guide (New console)/Domain names management/Manage a domain name/Create a domain name.md#).

 -   Configure CNAME